kvantas/kvantas/content/publication/egu_2019_som.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["unsupervised learning", "SOM", "hyetographs", "water-resources", "desing-storms"]
+tags = ["unsupervised learning", "SOM", "hyetographs", "water-resources", "design-storms"]

 # Links (optional).
 url_pdf = "pdf/EGU2019-10680.pdf"